 Learn more about the difference between the two by speaking with a Social Security disability lawyer today.
 Our SSDI attorneys can evaluate your case and, if you do qualify for SSDI or SSI, can help you through the entire process, including filing for benefits as well as handling application or judge denials.

-To qualify for Social Security disability benefits, you must first have worked in jobs in which Social Security taxes were taken from your paycheck.
-Next, you must have a medical condition that meets Social Security’s definition of “disability”.
+To qualify for SSDI benefits, you must first have worked in jobs in which Social Security taxes were taken from your paycheck.
+Next, you must have a medical condition that meets SSA’s definition of “disability.”

-If you are receiving Social Security disability benefits when you reach full retirement age, your disability benefits automatically convert to retirement benefits.
+If you are receiving SSDI benefits when you reach full retirement age, your disability benefits automatically convert to retirement benefits.
 The amount always remains the same.

-In general, you are eligible for Social Security disability insurance if you:
+In general, you are eligible for SSDI if you:

 - Suffer from an injury or illness that prevents you from working for at least 12 months

-- Have worked for the last 5 of 10 years
+- Have worked for the past 5 of 10 years

 - Are unable to perform any regular job or work-like activity